exasol/virtual-schemas/jdbc-adapter/doc/developing_an_sql_dialect.md

 ### Prerequisites

-So what you need is

-* For each source databases:
+What you need is, for each source database:

 * A docker image with user you can connect to
-  * JDBC driver for the database
+* A JDBC driver for the database

 ### Preparing Integration Test